 Here are the highlights from our survey:

-• 6.47 percent of borrowers would cut off their pinky finger, if it meant that they would have no more student loan debt.
+Tyson, if it meant that they would have no more student loan debt. - 6.47 percent of borrowers would cut off their pinky

 View these results how you like.
 That being said, we think it is clear that current student loan borrowers are feeling pressured by their debt.
 It is interesting to see the lengths that current borrowers are willing to go to pay off their student debt.
 Unfortunately, none of these options are currently available under the Department of Education’s Public Service Loan Forgiveness program.
 Moreover, private student loan lenders do not offer forgiveness programs.